 - At 10.4 MW, Dunstable Solar 1 in Dunstable is among the largest solar installations in Massachusetts.
-Completed by AES in 2021, this solar project has enough electric capacity to power more than 649 homes.7
+Completed by AES in 2021, this solar project has enough electric capacity to power more than 1,921 homes.

 Check out our Major Solar Projects List for more notable installations.

 Solar Companies in Massachusetts

 Looking for a local installer?
 Use SolarReviews to get company reviews and estimates for solar in your area.
 You can also view the average costs for installing solar in Massachusetts, based on real price data from installed systems and solar quotes.